cksajil/BioSensor/README.md

 # BioSensor
-A repository for team Indriya Codes
+This repository contains codes & computational tools developed by team Indriya @ Dept. of Computational Biology & Bioinformatics, University of Kerala.